Evidence-Based Comprehensive Psychological, Nutritional and Medical Care

 Admissions criteria for our eating disorder programming for athletes at McCallum Place in St. Louis, MO

 The Victory Program at McCallum Place provides comprehensive, personalized care for adolescent and adult athletes who are grappling with eating disorders.
-It is open to male and female athletes, age 10 and older, who have an eating disorder as their primary diagnosis.
+It is open to athletes of all genders, age 10 and older, who have an eating disorder as their primary diagnosis.

 The Victory Program treats athletes who have been experiencing the following eating disorders: